Combustible Dust Control in the Woodworking Industry

 Typical airflow involves warm air currents naturally rising and lifting dust to overhead structures, where it accumulates quickly.
 SonicAire’s industrial dust control fans prevent these naturally occurring upward thermal currents from holding dust in the air in the first place.
 Our fans create an air barrier below the overhead structures, so the dust doesn’t rise above them and settle on top.

-Using these two unique and efficient approaches, and with the help of our specialists, you can be assured that dust accumulation in your facility will be kept at a safe, minimal level.
+Using these two unique and efficient approaches, and with the help of our specialists, you can be assured that lint accumulation in your facility will be kept at a safe, minimal level.

-Contact us today to speak to one of our trained specialists about how SonicAire can mitigate the danger of this dust in your facility.
-We would love to show you exactly how to make your workspace as safe as possible from dangerous buildup and save you time and money from having to do manual clean-up.
+Contact us today to speak to one of our trained specialists about how SonicAire can mitigate the danger of this lint in your facility.
+We would love to show you exactly how to make your workspace as safe as possible from dangerous buildup as well as save you time and money from having to do manual clean-up.

 What Does Wood Dust Have to Do With Your Insurance?